cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

 ### Debugging the SQL/CLR Functions Remotely

-You can attach a debugger to the SQL Server process to debug SQL/CLR functions.
-Follow these steps:
+You can attach a debugger to the SQL Server process to debug SQL/CLR functions remotely.

+Here's how:

 1. **Preparation**
    - Run Visual Studio as an administrator.